Trail Spotlight: Broad River Greenway

 Nestled deep in the woods, South Mountains State Park is the perfect place to enjoy nature.
-Here you can see a majestic mountain range peeking out from the gently rolling landscape of the piedmont.

 The park includes elevations up to 3,000 feet, a waterfall dropping 80 feet and more than 40 miles of trails.
 From equestrian camping to trout fishing, mountain biking to picnicking, a number of activities are available at South Mountains State Park.

 3001 South Mountains State Park Avenue